luiz158/jpa-101/README.md

 # jpa-101
-Basic Samples Exploring JPA with Spring Boot
+## Basic Samples Exploring JPA

+### One-To-Many

+This explores options with a BiDirectional mapping of a collection of Object using a join table.
+More notes to come.